EU plans more legal action against governments soft on car emissions cheating

 Currently, vehicles can only be recalled by the country that licensed them, although they can be sold across the bloc.

-The bill also seeks to break cosy relations between carmakers and the firms they hire to test new vehicles by introducing a non-direct payment mechanism.
+The bill also seeks to break cozy relations between carmakers and the firms they hire to test new vehicles by introducing a non-direct payment mechanism.

 Lawmakers also call for on-road checks on a minimum of 20 percent of car models per year across Europe.